phyver/GameShell/doc/mission.md

 non 0 return value, the `treasure.sh` file is *neither sourced nor installed*.
 It can be used to avoid problems when some `treasure.sh` has some dependencies.

+### `skip.txt`

+If the file `skip.txt` is present, it marks the mission as "optional": the command `gsh skip` will be available without password.

+If the file is non empty, it is displayed just after the goal of the mission when using `gsh goal`.

 ### `bin/` (optional)